-Jenn received a Bachelor of Science in Visual Arts from SUNY Purchase School of Art + Design.
+Jenn Cacciola is a NY and CT-based artist and educator originally hailing from Port Chester, NY.
+She received a Bachelor of Science in Visual Arts from SUNY Purchase School of Art + Design.
 She has exhibited in various New York venues and has been awarded Artist-in-Residence positions at the Sheen Center For Thought & Culture in Manhattan, NY and Manassas National Battlefield Park in Manassas, VA.
 Her works can be found in the National Parks Foundation’s public collection and in private collections within the United States and Europe.
 She has most recently joined the governing body of Openings Artist Collective.
-She has previously taught Art in Brooklyn PreK-8 private schools, and worked as an Art Educator with the New-York Historical Society, the NARS Foundation, and Wingspan Arts.
+She has previously taught PreK-12th grade Art in NYC schools, and worked as an Art Educator with the New-York Historical Society, the NARS Foundation, and Wingspan Arts.
 She has also assisted in art forensic and conservation projects for collections at the Hispanic Society of America Museum, PepsiCo Sculpture Garden, and TONDO Art Forensics Lab in Budapest, Hungary.